Agents overview

 |---|---|---|

-The .NET variant is the flagship.
-It embeds a browser (WebView2) inside the app for scan-as-you-browse β captures everything the user loads and streams it to the platform for active testing.
+The Windows agent is a single self-contained .exe — native .NET 8 WPF, embeds WebView2 for scan-as-you-browse.
+Captures every request the user makes and streams it to the platform for active testing.
 No proxy, no CA cert dance.

 Capability matrix